• Skip to primary navigation

 For different reasons the race has not always gone ahead at Doncaster.
 The 1941 running of the event took place at Newbury and in 2005 it was held a little closer to home at York.
 The 1989 edition of this contest wasn’t run at all, the rather unusual reason being a bad case of subsidence at the course.

-When looking at the most recent wins from the year 2000 (up to and including the 2021 race) it is clear to see that the modern era has some stand out winners.
-The legendary and evergreen Frankie Dettori has won six races in that time and is by far the most interesting prospect in the saddle.
+When looking at the most recent wins from the year 2000, up to and including the 2024 race, it is clear to see that the modern era has some stand out winners.
+The legendary and evergreen Frankie Dettori won seven races in that time and was by far the most interesting prospect in the saddle until his retirement from racing in the UK in 2023.

-Chart Showing the Most Successful Champagne Stakes Jockeys Between 2000 and 2021
+Chart Showing the Most Successful Winning Champagne Stakes Jockeys Between 2000 and 2024

 There have been quite a few double-winning trainers in recent times who are still working in the sport today.

-Chart Showing the Most Successful Champagne Stakes Trainers Between 2000 and 2021
+Chart Showing the Most Successful Winning Champagne Stakes Trainers Between 2000 and 2024

-When making your selection be sure to check the horse’s previous runs at seven furlongs and how successful they are with a nine stone weight (that is if there is no penalty for a previous Group One or Two win).
+When making your selection be sure to check the horse’s previous runs at seven furlongs and how successful they are with a nine stone weight.
+That is if there is no penalty for a previous Group 1 or 2 win.

 Other Races of Note at Doncaster